1. Role of media and communications in emergencies

-Typically slow-onset and protracted crises – while no less devastating to those affected than rapid onset crises – are harder to communicate on and raise global media attention and awareness to.
+Typically, slow-onset and protracted crises – while no less devastating to those affected than rapid onset crises – are harder to communicate on and raise global media attention and awareness of.

-- Key anniversaries: You could plan follow-up stories to coincide with key anniversaries such as six months on, one year on, etc. The Lead Member should get updated communications materials, as well as issuing an update.
-You could approach journalists who visited first time round to see if they’d be interested to revisit the affected communities to see how recovery has progressed and our response has moved on.
+- Key anniversaries: You could plan follow-up stories to coincide with key anniversaries such as six months on, one year on, etc. The Lead Member should get updated communications materials, as well as issue an update.
+You could approach journalists who visited the first time around to see if they’d be interested in revisiting the affected communities to see how recovery has progressed and our response has moved on.

 - Donor conferences can provide a much-needed spotlight on the recovery phase that follows an emergency.
 Policy-makers, donors and the media consider the longer-term issues, offering an excellent opportunity to highlight development issues, or pressing humanitarian issues that are being overlooked.
 You could issue a press release highlighting an area that needs additional funding, or prepare a briefing to distribute at the conference.

-- Focus on reproductive health: CARE has a crisis calculator for the number of pregnant and breastfeeding women in a given emergency that can help provide impactful stats.
-Generally the issue of women’s access to maternal health services, safe delivery and post-natal care are issues that people can generally relate to and make for compelling stories.
+- Focus on reproductive health: CARE has a crisis calculator for the number of pregnant and breastfeeding women in a given emergency, that can help provide impactful statistics.
+Generally, the issue of women’s access to maternal health services, safe delivery and post-natal care are issues that people can relate to, and they make for compelling stories.